replot/replot/README.md

   but not only true and false (e.g. "lin", "log", "exp" for a graph scale)
   * In this case, you should also specify a `states` key, with a value of a javascript array, which enumerates what the predefined states can be.
+Lastly, each option outline should have an `initialValue` key, which holds the desired initial value of an option

 ```javascript
 this.state = {